mk-fg/python-onedrive/doc/api.md

     * link(obj\_id, link\_type='shared\_read\_link')

-        Return a preauthenticated (useable by anyone) link to a specified object.
+        Return a preauthenticated (usable by anyone) link to a specified object.
 Object will be considered "shared" by SkyDrive, even if link is never actually used.

         link_type can be either "embed" (returns html), "shared_read_link" or "shared_edit_link".